 The Series 2012B Certificates are hedged to limit the effect of changes in interest rates (note 12).
 The Series 2012B Housing Certificates are directly placed with the bank.
+The Certificates are secured by a lien on pledged revenues, on parity with the outstanding Housing Certificates.
 The Certificates are not secured by any assets pledged as collateral.
 The trust indenture and continuing covenants agreement contain provisions that in an event of default, the outstanding principal may be accelerated.